mmistakes/mm-github-pages-starter/_posts/2022-04-30-pursuing-a-career-in-cyber.md

 **Let's start with my education.**

 I graduated from Aalborg University with a BSc. degree in Information Technology in 2020.
 The degree was focused a lot on business continuity and evolvement within the IT industry.
-This gave me a lot of theoretical knowledge about *"how it should be done"*, but no practical experience, which might be valuable for a company.
+This gave me a lot of theoretical knowledge about *"how it should be done"*, but no oppertunity to build practical experience, which might be valuable for a company.
 However, as a side hustle, I worked as a Software Developer for a small start-up - where I developed some of the missing lack of knowledge.

 After i graduated, I was unsure whether to pursue a Masters degree, or go straight for a entry-level position.
-I knew that I wanted to work with security, and I knew that i had to get some more knowledge within this field.
+Two things I however was sure about, was that I knew that I wanted to work with security, and I knew that i had to get some more knowledge within this field.

 **So i had two options:**
-1. Go for additional two years to University, to pursue a Masters degree in something "conventional".
+1. Spend two futher years at the University, to pursue a Masters degree in something "conventional".
 2. Apply for an entry level position within a security company.

 And while surfing the internet for open job listings, and degrees, I stumbled upon a new conscript the Danish Military is offering - Cyberværnepligten (*The Cyber Conscript*).